OmnisGenomics/VeriBiota/docs/TIER0_COMPLIANCE.md

 For Tier 0 profiles, VeriBiota guarantees:

 - **Schema correctness** — each profile has a JSON schema that defines valid instances; the CLI validates inputs before semantic checks.
+- **Schema pinning** — each profile has a JSON schema with a pinned SHA-256 hash in `profiles/manifest.json` for reproducibility; the CLI enforces a schema-aligned contract via typed decoding + executable checks.
 - **Theorem-anchored checking** — every Tier 0 profile is anchored to theorem IDs in `Biosim/VeriBiota/Theorems.lean`, tied via `profiles/manifest.json`.
 - **Truth in advertising** — “theorem anchored” means “anchored to theorem IDs”; “proof-backed” means those theorem IDs are non-placeholder Lean theorems (see `Biosim/VeriBiota/Theorems.lean`).
 - **Deterministic exit codes**